 - Weigh and melt your fats in a large pot.

 - Weigh the lye in a zip close bag and weigh your water into a plastic container.
 Go OUTSIDE and slowly pour lye into container of weighed water and stir with stainless steel spoon.
 Important!!!
 Don’t pour the water into the lye.
 Pour the lye into the water (more below)

 - Prepare mold (add wax paper if necessary)

 - Weigh essential oils according to recipe, set aside.

-- Use blender on 5 minutes, stir by hand 5 minutes, etc. on and off until trace.
+- Use stick blender on and off for 5 minutes, stir by hand 5 minutes, etc. on and off until trace.

 - Add essential oils and any natural coloring agents or textures, stir very well.

-- Pour into mold and incubate for 24 hours.
+- Pour into mold and insulate for 24 hours.

 - Remove from mold and cut.